WHAT IS AYURVEDA?

-Ayurveda is a time tested healthcare system that originated in India.
-Through the ages, (for at least 5000 years), it has observed, explored and documented both chronic and acute diseases, advised a lifestyle and diet that suggests both management as well as prevention of these health issues at every stage of their manifestation.
+Ayurveda is a time-tested healthcare system that originated in India.
+Through the ages, for at least the past 5000 years, it has observed, explored, and documented both chronic and acute diseases.
+Based on this, Ayurveda advises following a lifestyle and diet that shows benefit in both managing and preventing these health issues at every stage of their manifestation.

 “Ayus” means longevity or age and “Veda” is wisdom.
-Ayurveda offers us the wisdom of longevity and health through our lifestyle, diet, stability of mind and consciousness within.
-It emphasizes that our individual ability to transform the food we take in, the emotions we feel and the thoughts and concepts we form and engage in greatly dictate our well being and enhance our immune system.
+Ayurveda offers us the wisdom necessary for gaining health and longevity through our lifestyle, diet, stability of mind, and cultivation of our consciousness within.
+It emphasizes that our ability to transform the food we take in, the emotions we feel, and the thoughts and concepts we form greatly dictate our well being and enhance our immune system.

 Ayurveda’s Holistic Nature and impact today.